Office of Violence Prevention (OVP)

 Resources are available to help provide safety tips during, when planning to leave or after leaving an abusive relationship.

-One of the major initiatives spearheaded by OVP is the Family Violence Prevention and Response Initiative (FVPRI).
+One of the major initiatives led by OVP is the Family Violence Prevention and Response Initiative (FVPRI).
 FVPRI’s goal is to prevent, respond to, and end family violence in San Diego County through trauma-informed practices.
-This initiative aims to strengthen and improve capacity of public service systems, and promote community partners to work collaboratively and to address all forms of family violence.
+This initiative also aims to strengthen and improve public service systems, and work with community partners to address all kinds of family violence.

 Trauma-Informed Systems Integration

-In July 2014, HHSA developed a Trauma-Informed Systems Policy Statement and committed to becoming a trauma-informed agency.
-As a result, Public Health Services developed its FY15/16 Action Plan and has reported accomplishments for all six branches.
-The Public Health Services FY16/17 Action Plan has been approved and disseminated to staff.
+In July 2014, HHSA created and adopted the Trauma-Informed Systems Policy Statement which turned them into a trauma-informed agency.
+As a result, Public Health Services developed the FY15/16 Action Plan which has been disseminated to staff and been reported accomplishments for all six branches.
 Furthermore, to support community awareness, the first Live Well San Diego Strategic Advance in 2016 featured a trauma-informed track that engaged over 200 Live Well San Diego community partners.

 The following sections provide information and resources on family violence, sexual violence, injury prevention, and trauma-informed care.